rbhatia46/Data-Science-Interview-Resources/README.md

 First of all, thanks for visiting this repo, congratulations on making a great career choice, I aim to help you land an amazing Data Science job that you have been dreaming for, by sharing my experience, interviewing heavily at both large product-based companies and fast-growing startups, hope you find it useful.

+With an increase in demand for so many Data Scientists, it's really hard to successfully get screened and accepted for an interview.
+In this repo, I include everything from getting successfully screened and rocking that interview to land that amazing position, make sure to nail it with the following resources.

+Every Resource I list here is personally verified by me and most of them I have used personally, which have helped me a lot.

+**Word of Caution:** Data Science/Machine Learning has a very big domain and there are a lot of things to learn.
+This by no means is an exhaustive list and is just for helping you out if you are struggling to find some good resources to start your preparation.
+However, I try to cover and update this frequently and my goal is to cover and unify everything into one resource that you can use to rock those interviews!
+Please leave a star if you appreciate the effort.

+**Note:** For contribution, refer [Contribution.md](https://github.com/rbhatia46/Data-Science-Interview-Resources/blob/master/Contribution.md)

 ## How to get an interview ?

 * First and foremost, **develop the necessary skills and be sound with the fundamentals**, these are some of the horizons you should be extremely comfortable with -